ivanadob/aratea-app/README.md

-#aratea-app
+#aratea-digital

-aratea-app stands for Digital (Scholarly) Editions Base Application.
+aratea-digital stands for Digital (Scholarly) Editions Base Application.
 Its purpose is to bootstrap the development of (web) applications which support the process of

 * creating
 * curating